 Horses, like humans, are living longer, healthier lives and as a consequence, certain age related diseases are becoming more prevalent.
 Equine Cushing’s Syndrome (ECS) is a disease of the endocrine system caused by an abnormality of the pituitary gland situated at the base of the brain.
 A characteristic of ECS is the production of excessive amounts of the hormone cortisol which negatively impacts on the horse’s ability to effectively regulate blood pressure/cardiac function and protein/carbohydrate metabolism

 - An increased appetite which may be combined with weight loss

 - Thick coat and failure to shed

-What can be done to prevent occurrence and/or minimize the severity of this syndrome?
+What can be done to prevent the occurrence and/or minimize the severity of this syndrome?

 - Closely monitor body condition score (BCS) and ensure your horse is not carrying unnecessary excess weight as this may also predispose your horse (particularly aged horses) to insulin resistance, therefore becoming more susceptible to laminitis

 - Choose fibre for energy.
-Utilise high energy fibers such as copra meal or beet pulp to meet your horses energy requirements.
+Utilize high energy fibers such as copra meal or beet pulp to meet your horse’s energy requirements.

 - Use cereal grains sparingly and only where necessary.
 When feeding grains, feed only processed grains as this will minimize the risk of starch being delivered undigested to the hindgut.